goonstation/goonstation/code/modules/interface/hudzones/README.md

 If you are developing a new zone, it's recommended to take hud_layout_guide.png and color it in as you go.
 This makes it easier to see where things are in relation to each other.

+**It's important to keep in mind that coordinates are relative to the bottom left, with the corner being 1,1.**

 **Currently, every registered element is assumed to occupy a 32x32 region on the screen.**

 ## Example